pydicom/pynetdicom/docs/user/association.rst

     ae.start_server(('', 11112))

-The above is suitable as an implementation of the Verification Service Class, however other service classes will require that you implement one or more of the AE service class callbacks.
+The above is suitable as an implementation of the Verification Service Class, however other service classes will require that you implement and bind one or more of the :ref:`intervention event handlers<events_intervention>`.

 The association server can be started in both blocking (default) and non-blocking modes: